MaastrichtU-IDS/global-studies/index.md

 ## Tutorial objectives
 Today we aim to get ready for our Assignment 1.
 Thus, our specific objectives are:

-1. Install anaconda and JupyterLab in your computer.
+1. Install anaconda and JupyterLab in your computer
-2. Create a notebook in save it as PDF.
+2. Create a notebook in save it as PDF
 3. Get familiar with python and Jupyter Lab

 ## Jupyter Notebooks